-The active thyroid hormone that regulates the metabolic activity of cells.
-Free T3 is the non-protein-bound fraction circulating in the blood, representing about 0.4% of the total circulating T3, which is available to tissues.
-Elevated T3 levels are seen in hyperthyroid patients, but levels can be normal in hypothyroid patients because it does not represent the intracellular conversion of T4 to T3, which comprises about 60% of all T3 formed in tissues.
+The active thyroid hormone regulates the metabolic activity of cells.
+Free T3 is the non-protein-bound fraction circulating in the blood, representing about 0.4% of the total circulating T3 available to tissues.
+Therefore, elevated T3 levels are seen in hyperthyroid patients, but levels can be normal in hypothyroid patients because it does not represent the intracellular conversion of T4 to T3, which comprises about 60% of all T3 formed in tissues.

 TPO – Thyroid Peroxidase Antibodies

-Thyroid peroxidase is an enzyme used by the thyroid gland in the manufacture of thyroid hormones by liberating iodine for attachment to tyrosine residues on thyroglobulin.
-In patients with autoimmune thyroiditis (predominantly Hashimoto’s disease), the body produces antibodies that attack the thyroid gland, and levels of these antibodies in blood can diagnose this condition and indicate the extent of the disease.
+Thyroid peroxidase is an enzyme used by the thyroid gland to manufacture thyroid hormones by liberating iodine for attachment to tyrosine residues on thyroglobulin.
+In patients with autoimmune thyroiditis (predominantly Hashimoto's disease), the body produces antibodies that attack the thyroid gland, and levels of these antibodies in the blood can diagnose this condition and indicate the extent of the disease.

 Free T4- Thyroxine

-The predominant hormone produced by the thyroid gland.
-It is an inactive ormone, and is converted to its active form, T3, within cells.
-Free T4 is the non protein bound fraction of the T4 circulating in the blood, representing about 0.04% of the total circulating T4, which is available to tissues.
+The predominant hormone is produced by the thyroid gland.
+It is an inactive hormone and is converted to its active form, T3, within cells.
+Free T4 is the non-protein bound fraction of the T4 circulating in the blood, representing about 0.04% of the total circulating T4 available to tissues.
 Low TSH combined with low T4 levels indicates hyperthyroidism.
-High TSH and low T4 abdicate a thyroid gland disease, such as autoimmune thyroiditis (Hashimoto’s).
+High TSH and low T4 abdicate a thyroid gland disease, such as autoimmune thyroiditis (Hashimoto's).

 Hemoglobin A1c (HbA1c)

-Hemoglobin A1c (HbA1c) is a glycated form of hemoglobin that results from the binding of hemoglobin in red blood cells to glucose in the bloodstream.
-Once the hemoglobin has bound to glucose, it remains glycated.
-Circulating red blood cells have a lifespan of 120 days, therefore the amount of HbA1c at any time point reflects the average exposure of red blood cells to glucose over the previous 3 months.
-It can therefore indicate impaired glucose tolerance even when occasional fasting plasma glucose measurements are normal.
+Haemoglobin A1c (HbA1c) is a glycated form of haemoglobin that results from the binding of haemoglobin in red blood cells to glucose in the bloodstream.
+Once the haemoglobin has bound to glucose, it remains glycated.
+Circulating red blood cells have a lifespan of 120 days; therefore, the amount of HbA1c at any time reflects the average exposure of red blood cells to glucose over the previous three months.
+It can consequently indicate impaired glucose tolerance even when occasional fasting plasma glucose measurements are normal.

 C-reactive protein (CRP) is an established marker of inflammation and has recently been suggested to be an important contributor to the pro-inflammatory and prothrombotic elements of cardiovascular disease (CVD) risk.

-Extremely high CRP levels are seen in acute inflammatory states, but the small elevations that are indicative of the pro-inflammatory and pro -thrombotic states implicated in the metabolic syndrome require high sensitivity assays, and are thus referred to as hs-CRP levels.
+Extremely high CRP levels are seen in acute inflammatory states, but the small elevations indicative of the pro-inflammatory and prothrombotic states implicated in the metabolic syndrome require high sensitivity assays and are thus referred to as hs-CRP levels.

 Studies have shown correlations between elevated hs-CRP and increased risk of future heart attacks, ischemic stroke, and peripheral arterial disease.
-Overweight, obese, insulin resistant, and diabetic individuals typically have elevated hs-CRP levels; elevations in hs-CRP levels have also been found to predict the development of diabetes.
-Lifestyle changes such as aerobic exercise, weight loss, and smoking cessation lower hs-CRP levels.
-Levels below 3.0 mg/L are considered to be normal; 3.1—10 mg/L is elevated, in the context of CVD risk, and above 10 mg/ L is very high, more likely indicating an acute inflammatory event due to infection or trauma.
+Overweight, obese, insulin-resistant, and diabetic individuals typically have elevated hs-CRP levels; elevations in hs-CRP levels have also been found to predict the development of diabetes—lifestyle changes such as aerobic exercise, weight loss, and smoking cessation lower hs-CRP levels.
+Levels below 3.0 mg/L are considered normal; 3.1—10 mg/L is elevated in the context of CVD risk, and above 10 mg/ L is very high, more likely indicating an acute inflammatory event due to infection or trauma.